allalimu/LiteratureNotes/VideoReviews/Reading and Writing Scientific Articles/How to Read a Paper Efficiently.md

    * look at the abstract, the most important part
    * look at the conclusion.if during doing this, you found it not interesting, stop and move on to another paper

 2. Reading
     * figures, captions and tables.
-Fastest way to get into the important information
+The fastest way to get into the important information
     * read the introduction
             Providing background needed
-            Why the study has been done
+            Why the study has been done.
-    * Hardest part:  Results and discussion
+    * The Hardest part: Results and discussion
     * experimental parts and details are there if you really are interested.

 3. Write Notes!!!
-   * it will be useful
+   * It will be useful

 ## Last Remarks